verrazzano/docs/content/en/docs/customize/opensearch.md

   Primary shards = \\((s * 1.1)/sh\\)

-  With reference to our example

-  s = 192 GiB

-  sh = 30 GiB
+  With reference to our example, s = 192 GiB and sh = 30 GiB

   then Primary shards count = \\((192 * 1.1)/30\\) = 7